Darksel0/ddos/README.md

 mybe show few ads

+if show any ad after ads put target web and click start attack button

 very important: attack webpage must active dont change browser tab

 if you active other tab in browser  the attack  stops